-According to the Kentucky Transportation Cabinet, 10,620 trucks were involved in crashes throughout the state in 2018.
-While trucks only accounted for four percent of the vehicles involved in collisions, they accounted for nine percent of vehicles in fatal crashes.
+According to the Kentucky Traffic Collision Facts 2020 report, there were 8,667 trucks involved in crashes throughout the state that year.
+While trucks accounted for just 5% of all vehicles in crashes, they represented 9% of vehicles in fatal crashes.

 A number of truck accidents happen in and around Richmond.
 For example, Kentucky State Police, Richmond Post, investigated a fatal collision involving the loss of a father and his 13-year-old son.
 The November 2019 collision occurred when a flatbed truck and trailer crossed the center line and collided with the passenger vehicle.
 In February 2020, a tanker accident resulted in a chemical spill.
 The driver was on his way to Richmond when he crashed in Williamsburg, spilling 1,600 gallons of the chemical butyl acrylates – which is used in manufacturing.

 In some cases, vehicular factors, like tire failure, load securement, and defective brakes, contribute to accidents; however, human error plays a role in the majority of crashes.
 Distracted driving, fatigue, and disobeying the rules of the road are common causes of accidents in Richmond.
 Determining the cause of a truck accident is important, as it helps determine liability.

 If you’ve been in a crash, it’s likely you’re dealing with the consequences on your own.
 When you work with a personal injury lawyer, they can determine all the ways you’ve been affected and help you recover the compensation you need to take care of your losses.